-Have I given a great deal of being dad?
+Have I given a great deal of thought about being dad?
 No, not really, more thinking of trying not to be a dad.
 There are many good reasons not to be a dad, it costs money, it ruins your freedom – no late night partying and planning becomes a must, it ties you down – no travel to exotic places.
 However, when it happens and to most people it does then you have to think how it won’t.
 I thought I’d write this blog as we went through the pregnancy and beyond to share my experience knowing that I did for many years think I didn’t want to be in this situation, my age of nearly 40 shows this.

 So where to start is where we are now, 20 weeks in, first scan done and about to find out the sex via our second scan.
 It hardly feels real with Em not showing much yet.
-She is starting to slow down, find sleep more uncomfortable and are watching more around what we eat and drink.
+She is starting to slow down, find sleep more uncomfortable and we are watching more around what we eat and drink.
 We have just come back from two weeks in the USA likely to be our last long trip away before the birth, due in August (we have a few weekends away planned but that is it – those 3 words scare me!).

 It all started in late November with a pregnancy test in a envelope passed to me over dinner.
 My reaction wasn’t great, she assumed it wouldn’t be but really it was the reaction of a child, long silence, no support, almost angry.
 Although we’d stopped using any form of contraception a few months before, it didn’t really occur this would happen, eventually and definitely not this quick.
 Many of our friends were struggling, going through IVF or taking a long time to conceive, however for us it happened quickly.
 Initially in my mind this wasn’t a done deal.
 It really didn’t seem real.
 It took a while to settle down and accept it and decide let’s do this.
 I don’t think we ever said it, didn’t shake on it but it just became part of life.
 We had some conversations on whether to keep it but these were brief and were never serious, once it happens that is it.
 For me it has actually been the better way for it all to happen.